mesosphere/dcos-kafka-service/make/README.md

 **make get-container-version**

-prints the container version that would be launched.
+Prints the container version that would be launched.

 ```
 root@00d5a2d9bd1a:/build# make get-container-version